 This reel has really brought down the weight by only using heavier materials where they are absolutely needed, making it wonderfully lightweight and balanced.
-With this balance, technology, and durability, you can’t more to ask for in a spinning reel.
-I think this reel is the perfect balance quality and pricing – just an exceptional value for bass fishermen.
+With this balance, technology, and durability, you can’t ask for more in a spinning reel.
+I think this reel is the perfect balance of quality and pricing – just an exceptional value for bass fishermen.

 - Lightweight and balanced

 - Drag system not as robust as others on this list